bashtage/ng-numpy-randomstate/README.rst

 Windows
 ~~~~~~~

-Either use a binary installer or if building from scratch using Python
+Either use a binary installer, or if building from scratch, use Python
-3.5 and the free Visual Studio 2015 Community Edition.
-It can also be
+3.5 with Visual Studio 2015 Community Edition.
+It can also be build
-build using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7,
+using Microsoft Visual C++ Compiler for Python 2.7 and Python 2.7,
-although some modifications are needed to ``distutils`` to find the
+although some modifications may be needed to ``distutils`` to find the
 compiler.

 Using